jpanged/wedding/_pages/faq.md

 The ceremony and reception will be held at Castle Noland.

 ### Will the wedding be indoors or outdoors?
-Our wedding will mostly be outdoors.
+Our wedding will be outdoors.
 There will be a chance to check out the inside of the castle (which is super cool), but plan to be outside for most of the time.
 See the question on weather.

 ### Is there a wedding hashtag?
 Yep!
 Feel free to use [#HandranToPang](https://www.instagram.com/explore/tags/HandranToPang/){:target="_blank"} to help share your night with us and others!